PhilippPro/PhilippPro.github.io/_posts/2017-11-23-Tuning_random_forest.md

 ---
+title: "Tuning random forest"
 layout: post
-title: Tuning random forest
+output:
+  html_document: default
+  pdf_document: default
-comments: True
+comments: yes
 ---

 Random forest is one of the standard approaches for supervised learning nowadays.
 One of its advantages is that it does